ERMI: Environmental Relative Mouldiness Index

-As stated, the ERMI process involves the analysis of a sample of dust from a home or other building.
+The ERMI process involves the analysis of a sample of dust from a home or other building.
 Dust is first extracted from the sample providied, then fungal DNA is extracted and purified from the dust.
-This fungal DNA is then analysed using MSQPCR.
+This fungal DNA is then analysed using MSqPCR.
 This is a highly specific DNA-based method for quantifying mould species.

 The ERMI graph makes it possible to compare one house's "mouldiness" with another without being a statistician.

 |Q1||Green||25% of houses||Between -10 to -4||Low Relative Mouldiness|

 |Q2||Amber||25% of houses||Between -4 to 0||Low to Medium|

 |Q3||Amber||25% of houses||Between 0 to 5||Medium to High|

 |Red||Greater than 20||Very High|